1 888 370 6765

 Finland and Estonia

-More platonic love is on display here, as Finland and Estonia celebrate Friends Day on February 14.
+More platonic love is on display here, as Finland and Estonia celebrate Friend's Day called "Ystävän Päivä" in Finnish and "Sõbrapäev" in Estonian on February 14th.
 People give cards to loved ones, friends, and neighbors, and the day is a popular engagement date.

 France